 So I was really interested to see these blood test results having cut potatoes and mushrooms out of my diet (for the most part) for 18 months.
 And thankfully my ferritin had gone right up!
 From 6 to 22 which is now classed as normal, I’m so happy about it and it really is proof that the food intolerance test works because nothing I did before that would raise my ferritin levels.
 I was also low in folate which has gone right up too.

-The test is really simple to use and you get given a little tool to prick your finger then massaging down will cause the blood to come out, you really don’t need much to fill the tubes either, the larger one was about 10-11 drops and the smaller one was about 5-6.
+The test is really simple to use and you get given a little tool to prick your finger.
+You then massage downwards and it will make the blood to come out, you really don’t need much to fill the tubes either, the larger one was about 10-11 drops and the smaller one was about 5-6.
 You can see me doing it in the video.

 I absolutely loved doing this and found the results so simple and easy to understand, you can see each results plotted on a line which shows you where you fall on the low / normal / high scale and it also gives lots of information about why they test for that particular thing.